Program Requirements

 Overall program requirements:

-Students are required to pass sixteen term courses by the end of their fourth term in the program, to receive a grade of Honors in at least two Political Science courses, and to maintain an overall High Pass or above average (for purposes of calculating this average, Honors=3, High Pass=2, Pass=1, and Fail=0).
-The High Pass average must also be met for graduate courses listed in the Political Science department.
-To remain in good standing throughout their time in the Ph.D. program, students are expected to actively participate in classes and workshops, produce high quality written work, and demonstrate regular progress toward completion of the dissertation.
 The department regularly offers about sixty term courses for graduate students each year.
 Courses are conducted as seminars and typically have small enrollments.
 Four of the courses required for the degree may be in departments other than Political Science (two of these can be advanced language courses with the approval of the director of graduate studies [DGS]).
 At most three graduate courses can be transferred for work done outside of Yale, or six for work done at Yale.
 For more information on transferring credit, see here.
 (Program Requirements FAQs)

 Each student must demonstrate elementary reading competence in one foreign language.
 Such competence is usually demonstrated by taking, or having completed, two years of undergraduate course work or by examination.
-Alternatively, the language requirement can be satisfied by successfully completing two terms of formal theory or two terms of statistical methods at the graduate level (beyond the introductory course in statistical methods offered in the department).
+Alternatively, the language requirement can be satisfied by successfully completing either two terms of formal theory or two terms of statistical methods at the graduate level in addition to the PLSC 5000 introductory course in statistical methods offered in the department.
+For more information on fulfilling the language requirement, see here.
+(Program Requirements FAQs)

 Students who successfully complete the Ph.D. in Political Science will often join the faculties of colleges and universities.
 For that reason, learning what is involved in teaching and gaining teaching experience are also essential components of graduate education.
-The department normally expects students to devote themselves exclusively to course work and comprehensive examinations in their first two years in the Ph.D. program.
+The department expects students to devote themselves exclusively to course work and comprehensive examinations in their first two years in the Ph.D. program.
 Students in Political Science typically teach in their third and fourth years.

 During each year in residence, graduate students are expected to participate actively and regularly in one or more of the many research workshops run by the department.
 Students beyond their fourth term are required to enroll in at least one of the workshops for credit, and all workshops are graded on a Satisfactory/Unsatisfactory basis.
 All students are expected to present a research paper of their own at one of these workshops before the end of their fourth year.
-Workshop participation does not count toward the requirement of sixteen term courses.
+Workshop participation does not count toward the requirement of fourteen term courses.

 Prior to registration for the second year: